The Theorem of Iterates for elliptic and non-elliptic Operators: Introduction

-In this work we are going to generalize Theorem \ref{GevreyThm} using the new theory on ultradifferentiable structures introduced in \cite{MR3285413} which will yield the Theorem of Iterates for hypoelliptic operators of principal type with respect to certain ultradifferentiable structures.
+In this paper we are going to generalize the result of Baouendi and M\'{e}tivier using the new theory on ultradifferentiable structures defined by weight matrices introduced in \cite{MR3285413} which in turn will yield the Theorem of Iterates for hypoelliptic operators of principal type with respect to ultradifferentiable structures given by certain weight matrices.
+For example, the following observation was the starting point of this paper: The prototypical example of a nontrivial weight matrix is the Gevrey matrix